265 Assisted Living Communities near San Jose

 Rose Garden Court

 Mina's Elderly Care Home

-Services Available in Assisted Living Communities in San Jose
+What Services are Available in Assisted Living in San Jose?

 Assisted living communities bring seniors together in a residential living arrangement where meals and personal care are provided.
 Residents can count on three meals a day, usually served in a dining hall.
 Some larger communities may also offer cafes or snack bars, and sometimes residents have microwave-based kitchenettes in their homes or apartments.

 Transportation is typically available to help seniors get to and from medical appointments, and sometimes to run errands or go shopping as well.
 San Jose assisted living communities often arrange for excursions and day trips to local museums, restaurants, shopping centers and theaters.
 Many assisted living communities also include plenty of amenities to keep residents busy and happy, including movie theaters, game rooms, beauty salons, libraries and swimming pools.

 Social activities at assisted living communities run the gamut from exercise classes to current events discussion groups.
 Exercise classes are common, and some facilities have dedicated gyms or other exercise space.
 Residents may come together in book clubs or discussion groups, and other classes, such as art lessons, are sometimes offered.
 Some assisted living facilities sponsor day trips to local attractions or to help residents go shopping.
 In addition, larger assisted living communities often feature resort-style amenities including beauty salons, swimming pools, movie theaters, and media rooms.

 Getting Ready to Move to Assisted Living in San Jose

 Before your loved one can move to an assisted living community in San Jose, they'll have to go through a couple of simple evaluations.
 Both of these evaluations are done to make sure the assisted living community can meet your loved one's needs and that it's a good fit.